martingtaylor/dcpp/README.md

 ## The "Game"
 The appilcation is a simple Cannon Ball / Target game.

 When the user presses the fire button, a simple service select an angle of cannon elevation from defined list, another service generates the muzzle velocity of the cannon ball from a defined rane.

 The angle and velocity are sent to third service which calculates the distance travlle and how close to a 100 meter target the cannon balls land.
 This score is then rank from a direct hit scoring a BULLS EYE, in 10 meter inetrvals, giving an increaing rude message.

-The complete set of data, is persisted to a MySQL database.
+The complete set of data (angle, velocity and message), is persisted to a MySQL database, and the last 10 entries displayed under the latest result.

 When accessed the screen displays:
 ![SCREEN0](images/dcpp_SCREEN0.PNG)

 Pressing the fire button, fires the cannon ball and generates a score.
+The last 10 attempts are then displayed.
 ![SCREEN0](images/dcpp_SCREEN1.PNG)